Nivetha-11/Nivetha-11/README.md

 - 🔭 I’m currently working on: Data Analyst Projects
-- 🌱 I’m currently learning: AWS,
+- 🌱 I’m currently learning: AWS
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...Data Analyst/Data Science Projects
 - 💬 Ask me about ...tech and data science